-Carers are likely to perform domestic tasks such as shopping, managing finances, cleaning, washing, ironing etc
+Carers are likely to perform domestic tasks such as shopping, managing finances, cleaning, washing & ironing

-Carers are also likely to perform personal care and nursing tasks such as giving medication, changing dressings, helping with mobility, dressing and toileting
+Carers are also likely to perform personal care and nursing tasks such as giving medication, changing dressings, helping with mobility, cleaning & dressing

-Some carers may perform fewer physical tasks but provide a great deal of emotional support, especially if the person they care for has mental health or dementia
+Many carers provide a great deal of emotional support, especially if the person they care for has mental health problems or dementia

 Carers often have to deal with emergencies which rarely happen at convenient times!